ankanbhunia/PIDM/README.md

   ```
 ## Custom Dataset

-The file structure is as follows:
+The folder structure of any custom dataset should be as follows:

 - dataset/
 - - <dataset_name>/